Updated November 2020 with new enforcement dates

 PSD2 applies to the initial sign-up transaction and any one-time transactions.
 Merchants must present the 3DS flow on these transactions in order to satisfy SCA.

-apply to Merchant Initiated Transactions (MIT) like recurring subscription charges.
+PSD2 does not apply to Merchant-Initiated Transactions (MIT), like recurring subscription charges.

 How is Recurly helping our customers prepare?